Thanks to The Baby Sleep Site for sponsoring this conversation and providing helpful tips!

 I remember being happy when my child outgrew the infant stage because I thought that meant better sleep and easier times ahead.
 Baby H was sleeping well, he didn’t fight bedtime and rarely woke in the night.
 Then my husband went away for an extended Army training and then away on active duty, and things began to change.
 My son was 14 months old at the time and even though that is still quite young, he was sensitive to the changes in the house.
 He began to wake in the night, which I first thought had to do with sleep regressions.

 Trying the cry it out method no longer worked, because he would scream and scream until I finally gave in and went to him.
 Sometimes he would fall back asleep after I consoled him.
 But there were times that he was inconsolable, and even seemed scared.
 I started researching night terrors, but it didn’t seem to be that.
 I started to think my son was having nightmares.

-Solo parenting a young child and working full-time while sleep deprived was taking its toll on me, and I started relaxing my sleep rules.
-In order to get the most out of the night with having to get up and go to work, I started bringing the toddler to bed with me when he woke if I couldn’t get him back to sleep quickly.
+Solo parenting a young child and working full-time while sleep-deprived was taking its toll on me, and I started relaxing my sleep rules.
+In order to get the most out of the night and having to get up and go to work, I started bringing the toddler to bed with me when he woke if I couldn’t get him back to sleep quickly.
 This started out with only one or two nights and soon turned into most nights.
 He would calm immediately when I picked him up but start screaming again when laid back in his crib.
 In my arms, he fell asleep quickly.
 So that became our new normal.
 From reading Nicole’s tips below, I can see I was reinforcing the behavior I didn’t want, by taking my own shortcuts.
 But I was in survival mode then.